-The respondent himself was sleeping when the police arrived.
-The officers began to hit the 20 individuals without any warning.
+The officers began to hit the 20 individuals without any warning as the respondent recounted.
 They kicked them first, and later used their batons to beat them up, also targeting their heads.

 “It was too much”.

 The respondent asserted that all the officers present were part of the attack.
 The respondent’s shoulder was particularly injured, leaving him in pain for four days after the incident.
 Upon returning, the respondent consulted a doctor at Principovac camp (SRB) to calm the pain.

 The officer also destroyed the individual’s cigarettes and energy drinks, the respondent recounted.
 A second episode of violence happened soon after.

 “I look in the eyes of one of them, and they start again.”

 The officers asked him to sit on the ground, which was wet due to the rain, and pointed with a light directly in his eyes.
 Parallel, the officers began to hit the individuals once more for close to 30 minutes as stated by the respondent.

 Afterwards, a large vehicle arrived, and the group was brought back to Serbia.
 The respondent explained, that he didn’t ask for asylum.